braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/data_transformation/creating_a_transformation.md

 If you are using the [older navigation]({{site.baseurl}}/navigation), you can find **Transformations** under **Data**.
 {% endalert %}

 Create and name your new transformation.
-This will open a detailed view, showing your most recent webhook this transformation has received, and room to write your own transformation.
+This will open a detailed view, showing your most recent webhook this transformation has received, and a space to write your own transformation.

 ![][11]